-5.3.1 Quick Start
+5.1.1 Quick Start

-To connect to a server, note down the server name (usually mpserver0?.flightgear,org) and port number (usually 5000) for the appropriate server closest to you, and start FlightGear as follows.
+To connect to a server, note down the server name (i.e. mpserver0?.flightgear,org) and port number (usually 5000) for the appropriate server closest to you, and follow the instructions below.
+All the standard MP servers are interconnected, so there is no need to be on the same server as people you are flying with.